arjunprakash027/Dockerfiles-template/README.md

-# Templates (Work in progress)
+# Dockerfiles-template (Work in progress)

 A collection of templates (dockerfile w/wo code) to help you start your projects fast.
-More templates will be added over time.
+More Dockerfiles-template will be added over time.

-## List of all dockerfile repositories that I get templates from
+## List of all dockerfile repositories that I get Dockerfiles-template from

 - https://github.com/luisaveiro/playground
 - https://github.com/docker/awesome-compose